Ian2020/io.onlykey.OnlyKey-App/README.md

    is that is does not support the git dependency we use in (2) above.
 We have a fix for that but it's not yet a PR.

-The final is around OnlyKey App's build process:
+The final minor issue is around OnlyKey App's build process:

 5. The OnlyKey gulp linux release task creates a .deb in a tmp dir and then deletes all the artifacts.
-We have to patch out the deb creation (as it fails in our environment) and we need the artifacts to finish building the flatpak.
-   Perhaps in future we could have a dedicated flatpak release task in the OnlyKey-App repo upstream to rely on.
+We need to skip the deb creation (as it fails in our flatpak environment) and we need the artifacts to finish building the flatpak.
+Perhaps in future we could have a dedicated flatpak release task in the OnlyKey-App repo upstream.

+For the future:

+* We're not really using `flatpak-node-generator`'s nwjs support, by which it adds a couple extra sources to download and extract nwjs into a known location in `generated-sources.json`.

 ## License